Rehansajid2130/Star_shooting_Game/README.md

 - **Zigzag**: Move in a zigzag pattern and have more health

 ### Difficulty Progression
-- Under 100 points: Enemies spawn slowly and have only 1 health
+- Under 50 points: Enemies spawn slowly and have only 1 health
+- 50-100 points: Enemies move faster and spawn more frequently
 - 100-300 points: Medium difficulty with gradually increasing spawn rates and health
 - 300+ points: Hard difficulty with frequent enemy spawns and enemies requiring multiple hits